Varnajalam: Plot

-Anitha could not believe it at first, but Shakthi forcibly took her to the guest house that Devanathan brought and showed her him chatting on an escape plan for Guna and his friend, who were hiding in Ooty, aided by Devanathan to escape from the authorities.
-She was shocked to learn that her father is a murderer and runs away from Shakthi.
-Guna and his friend are about to escape to Ooty in a vehicle driven by Devanathan himself to avoid unnecessary checking.
+Anitha could not believe it at first, but Shakthi forcibly took her to the guest house that Devanathan brought and showed her Devanathan chatting on an escape plan for Guna and his friend, who were hiding in Ooty, aided by Devanathan to escape from the authorities.
+She was shocked to learn that her father is a criminal and runs away from Shakthi.
+Guna and his friend are about to escape from Ooty in a vehicle driven by Devanathan himself to avoid unnecessary checking.
 Shakthi chases them, and when they are about to cross a check post, he shoots at the car.
 Guna and his friend mistakenly thought it was police firing, so they came out and start firing, which triggers the actual and real police to come to the spot and kill Devanathan and the criminals in the shootout.
 Shakthi revealed his identity to Devanathan before he died, while stating that having him killed in the same way Abhirami was killed is Shakthi's punishment to him.

 At the film's end, Shakthi is seen sitting in a bus leaving Ooty reading an article on a newspaper of Devanathan's death, with Anitha revealing the truth about her father being a criminal to the entire world written in it.